MoustafaAmer12/alx-system_engineering-devops/command_line_for_the_win/README.md

 # Comman Line For The Win
 ## Command Line Tools
-This Project is designated as a practice for the shell command-line arguments, as a practice for the previously studied topics about shell scripts.<br>
+This Project is designated as a practice for the shell command-line arguments, as a practice for the previously studied topics about shell scripts.<br><br>
-**Note:** These Screenshots are uploaded to the remote server using sftp and then added to the git repo.
+**Note:** These Screenshots are uploaded to the remote server using sftp and then added to the git repo.<br>
-**Steps:**
+### Steps:
 - Generate the ssh key for the local machine.
 - Establish the SFTP session using the remote server data.
 - Navigate through local servers to the required directories for file transfer.